-Soviet Russia was a long, painful experiment in socio-economic justice that was far from perfect.
-In fact many pages of this legacy were undeniably written with the cruel ink of totalitarianism, including a bloody counter-revolution that undid much of the progress made by the early soviets.
+Soviet Russia was a long, painful experiment in socio-economic justice.
+In fact many pages of this legacy were undeniably written with a cruel ink.
 But it gave us a glimpse into the potential of ordinary people to be agents of societal and civilisational change.
 If there is anything we can glean from this remembrance 100 years later is that when the oppressed, marginalized and disenfranchised unite in solidarity against tyranny they are far more powerful than the powers that be would ever want them to realize.

 Kenn Orphan 2017